If you have managed projects, you know that a consistent and repeatable process can lead to success, here is our process.

 If print finishing such as smoothing, painting, dying, assembly, or support removal is included in the scope of work, we will schedule these services to meet fulfillment dates.
 We maximize print finishing success by putting forethought into prior stages of modeling and print setting testing.

-Once the parts are ready for shipping, we offer various cariers such as UPS, FedEx, and USPS, but also courier to Atlanta local locations and also offer pick up service, and LTL for large items.
+Once the parts are ready for shipping, we offer various shipping carriers such as UPS, FedEx, and USPS, in addition to courier service to Atlanta local locations, pick up service, and LTL for large items.

 During this phase we gather information from you, the customer, that enables us to develop the scope of work for the project.
 Consultations are common in this stage, via phone calls, video conferences, or in-person meetings.
 Once a scope of work is approved, we put together an estimate and timeline.